KashifMushtaq/NeoWS/README.md

     }
 ```

 The data is kept in an ArrayList.
-This ArrayList is then sorted using object comparators in ** Near_earth_objects ** class by implementing Comparable interface:
+This ArrayList is then sorted using object comparators in **Near_earth_objects** class by implementing **Comparable** interface to get Largest and Nearest Object:

 ```java
     /**